bevyengine/bevy-website/content/learn/book/development-practices/hot-reloading.md

 }
 ```

-We can read these files to populate a "manifest" of objects, storing it in a resource:
+You can read these files to populate a "manifest" of objects, storing it in a resource:

 ```rust
 use bevy::prelude::*;